MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

    >>> converter.convert()
    >>>

-   * Converting from JSON file format to NMR-STAR file format:
+   * Converting from JSON file format into its equivalent NMR-STAR file format:

    >>> from nmrstarlib.converter import Converter
    >>>